 The Dive Computer, an Essential Item You Should Own

 The recreational dive computer has allowed divers to extend their diving as well as giving a better means to prevent DCI.
-The development and publishing of the recreational dive tables was one of the first steps that increased the safety of divers.
+The development and publishing of the recreational dive tables were one of the first steps that increased the safety of divers.
 These tables were a modification of the tables that the U.S. Navy had developed for their divers.
 For the recreational diver, the Navy tables had some fundamental even fatal flaws.
 Navy divers normally worked at one depth, they descend, do the job and return to the surface.
-The No-Decompression Limits (NDL) were easy to follow for them.
-Recreational diver are more likely to spend time at different depths while diving.
+The No-Decompression Limits (NDL) was easy to follow for them.
+The recreational diver is more likely to spend time at different depths while diving.
 So following the NDL left the potential of unused diving time.
 On the other side of the coin, the Navy tables accepted a higher degree of risk than a recreational diver could be expected to accept.
 Navy divers would follow the same tables in times of war, were mission requirements were higher.
-The Navy divers also has rapid access to doctors knowledgeable in dive medicine and a better network of decompression chambers.
+The Navy divers also have rapid access to doctors knowledgeable in dive medicine and a better network of decompression chambers.
 The recreational tables used the same science, however, they assume a smaller number of acceptable DCS cases.

 The Navy developed the dive tables primarily because their first attempts to make a mechanical device were too unreliable.
 Devices were designed in the early 1950s, but it was not until 1984, that the Navy had a device that was somewhat dependable.
 Still, they used the tables for planning.
 The concept of multiple level diving and the advancement of electronics brought in the early dive computers.
 As technology advanced and prices stabilized they became an acceptable tool for the recreational diver.